 Alana Sheppard – Administration and Project Support

 Alana started with CSIRO in 2016 as Administration Support in Business & Infrastructure, in 2017 she worked as Administration Support for the Research Director for the Biodiversity, Ecosystems, Knowledge & Services (BEKS) program in Land & Water and joined the Decadal Climate Forecasting Project in April 2018.
-Alana has completed her Certificate 3, 4 & Diploma in Business Administration and is soon to be enrolling in a Batchelor of Nursing to continue her interests in Health.
+Alana has completed her Certificate 3, 4 & Diploma in Business Administration.

 Brenda Tuckwood – Finance